Aditya986025/Smart-Healthcare-AI-Infused-Saline-Monitoring-System-With-IoT/README.md

 Embedded Systems: Microcontrollers like Arduino or Raspberry Pi.

-Cloud/Edge Computing: For storing, analyzing, and remotely accessing data.
+Cloud/Edge Computing: For storing, analyzing, and remotely Acesscing data.

 more use for doctor as well as patients also.